The Mean field equation on the Tate curve: Mean field equation on the Tate curve

 \subsection{Uniqueness of the solution}

-Similarly from the argument of the solution in finite quotient, we now address uniqueness on the Tate curve under the same constraints of $\rho$.
-Although the solution on finite quotient is unique when $\rho$ is not too large, we can't ensure the solution on the Tate curve is unique as there may has another solution on the Tate curve but vanishes on finite quotient.

-Actually, the solution is indeed unique under the same constraints of $\rho$.
-We will prove it by a standard method \cite{MR1283323}.
-First, we show that the solution is unique when $\rho$ is very small, next we prove the linearized solution is non-degenerate under the same constraints of $\rho$, then we can get the uniqueness.
+Although the solution on finite quotient is unique when $\rho\in(0,\rho^*)$, we can't ensure uniqueness on the Tate curve as there may has another solution on the Tate curve but vanishes on finite quotient.
+We now address uniqueness on the Tate curve by a standard method \cite{MR1283323}.
+First, we show that the solution is unique when $\rho\leq\varepsilon$.
+Next, we prove the linearized solution is non-degenerate under the same constraints of $\rho$, then we can get the uniqueness.

-\begin{lemma} There exists $\varepsilon>0$, such that when $\rho\leq\varepsilon$, then \eqref{1_0} has a unique solution. \end{lemma} \begin{proof} Let $u_n$, $v_n$ be distinct solutions of \eqref{1_0} with $\rho_n\rightarrow0$.
+\begin{lemma} There exists $\varepsilon>0$, such that when $\rho\leq\varepsilon$, then \eqref{eq:mean_field_equation_Tate_curve} has a unique solution. \end{lemma} \begin{proof} Let $u_n$, $v_n$ be distinct solutions of \eqref{eq:mean_field_equation_Tate_curve} with $\rho_n\rightarrow0$.
 Since $\int_{\mathbb{Q}_{p}^{\times}/p^{m\mathbb{Z}}} e^u\frac{dx}{|x|_p}=1$, the difference $u_n-v_n$ must change sign.
 Define

 Then $\phi_n$ satisfies